Apatite Meaning Properties and Great Photos

 An Introduction to the Mineral Apatite

-Although occasionally used as a gemstone it's not popular because it's fairly soft so scratches easily and is also very brittle.
-On Mohs scale of mineral hardness apatite grades 5 and is the index mineral for this level of hardness.
-When used as a gemstone despite being translucent it tends to be cut as a cabochon.
-Some of the very finest crystals may be faceted but often end up with minor imperfections.
+Although occasionally used as a gemstone it's not popular because it's quite soft so scratches easily.
+On Mohs scale of mineral hardness apatite grades 5 and it's the index mineral for this level of hardness.

-Apatite crystals occasionally feature inclusions of the mineral rutile which may cause slight chatoyance.
-Where this optical phenomenon is present the stone tends to be known as Cats Eye.
+Apatite crystals occasionally feature inclusions of the mineral rutile which can cause slight chatoyance.
+Where this optical phenomenon is present stones tend to be known as Cats Eye.

 Apatite crystals occur in many different colours and can also be colourless or multicoloured.
-Blue apatite is a particularly popular stone but mostly with rock and mineral enthusiasts.
-Due to its fragility it's a difficult material to work with hence tends not to be widely used for jewellery.
-Stones are often heat treated which enhances their colour.
+Blue apatite is particularly popular but mostly with rock and mineral collectors.
+Due to its fragility it's a difficult material to work with.
+Stones are often heat treated which enhances the colour.

 The German geologist who described and named the mineral zoisite wrote in regards to apatite, "until now it has misled all mineralogists in its identification".
-The name originated from the Greek for 'to deceive' or 'to be deceptive' because the mineral can be difficult to identify and can easily be mistaken for other similar looking stones.
+The name originated from Greek for 'to deceive' or 'to be deceptive' because it can be difficult to identify.
+It can also be easily mistaken for other similar looking stones.

 Apatite Healing Properties

 For those who work too hard or feel emotionally drained apatite offers a revitalising boost by releasing energy in the base chakra.
-Blue apatite is a stone for spiritual guidance that enhances communication particularly when speaking in public by opening the throat chakra.
-Green apatite replenishes energy levels by treating lethargy and lack of concentration, it nourishes the spirit and gently dissolves anger and frustration.
+Blue apatite is a stone for spiritual guidance that enhances communication particularly when speaking in public.
+Green apatite replenishes energy levels by treating lethargy and lack of concentration.
+It nourishes the spirit and gently dissolves anger and frustration.

 The apatite stones featured in the photos in this article come from our own collection.
-Images are clickable and redirect to the original full size images.
+Images are clickable and redirect to the original non-compressed images.